What you should know before going

 Bocca della Verita (Mouth of Truth)

-From here, you will be basically at the crossing point of Capitoline, Palatine and Aventino hills, and just in 5-10 mins relaxing walk, you can reach Circo Massimo Station by Line B, and I suggest to take only 1 stop to Pyramide (station) and walk to the popular dining area, Testaccio, as the Rome locals.
-I’ve got you the list of the best dinner places I’ve been.
+Now you are at the crossing point of Capitoline, Palatine and Aventino hills.
+Just with a 10-min relaxing walk, you can reach Circo Massimo Station by Line B, and I suggest to take only 1 stop to Pyramide (station) for the popular dining area, Testaccio, according to the Rome locals.
+I’ve got you the list of the best dinner places I’ve been to.

 Day 3 : See Many Beauties from Renaissance in Rome